kyma-project/api-gateway/docs/user/custom-resources/apirule/04-20-significance-of-rule-path-and-method-order.md

   - `/{*}/example/{*}/{**}`

      Matches `/anything/example/anything/`, `/anything/example/anything/more`.
 - **Use only the wildcard `/*`.
-It matches zero or more path segments.
+It matches all paths.
 It is equivalent to path specified like `/{**}`.
 It cannot be used like operators above it needs to be specified as the only thing in a whole path.
 It was introduced to be backward compatible.**

   Samples:
   - `/*`